sohaamir/materials/README.md

-# Presentations and posters
+# Materials

-A collection of presentations for talks I have done, and posters from conferences.
+A collection of materials, mainly presentations for talks I have given, and conference posters.